 At Larracuente & Goulden, LLC, we recognize and understand the difficulties that come with legal separation or losing a loved one, and we are prepared to fight for you.
 We are dedicated to representing our clients honestly and professionally throughout the legal process so they can focus on what is best for them.

 Hardworking Attorneys that Fight for You

 The legal process of dividing assets and establishing what is equitable when undergoing a divorce can be stressful and complicated, which is why the attorneys at Larracuente & Goulden, LLC strive to make the process as smooth as possible.
-To learn more about our family law services or to schedule a free initial consultation with our office, contact us at (203) 951-6688.
+To learn more about our family law services or to schedule a consultation with our office, contact us at (203) 951-6688.
 Our principal office is in Milford, Connecticut.